Issues of Concern

 Beneficence is a Greater Good than and Primary to Non-Maleficence

-The 2017 AMA code of ethics' opening line (i.e., its version of "Four score and seven years ago our fathers brought forth on this continent a new nation..." or "When, in the course of human events, it becomes necessary for one people to dissolve the political bonds which have connected them with another...") is:
+The 2016 AMA code of ethics' opening line (i.e., its version of "Four score and seven years ago our fathers brought forth on this continent a new nation..." or "When, in the course of human events, it becomes necessary for one people to dissolve the political bonds which have connected them with another...") is:

 "The practice of medicine, and its embodiment in the clinical encounter between a patient and a physician, is fundamentally a moral activity that arises from the imperative to care for patients and to alleviate suffering."
-(AMA code 1.1.1, 2017).
+(AMA code 1.1.1).

 The text continues in the same vein about putting patients' health above that of the physicians' needs.
-There is no mention of any notion pertaining to "do no harm" until Section 1.1.7, and the authors of the first chapter never fully develop the idea of non-maleficence.
+There is no mention of any notion pertaining to "do no harm" until Section 1.1.7, and the authors of chapter 1 never fully develop the idea of non-maleficence.
 That the primary purpose of doctoring is altruism is supported by the Hippocratic Oath, in which "I will use treatment to help the sick according to my ability and judgment" precedes a discussion of avoiding harm.
 The concept "first do no harm" dates to Auguste Francois Chomel (1788-1858).

 The mainstream perspective of natural law theorists, psychologists, and the public is that humans normally are expected to exhibit some beneficence (altruism).
-The controversy in law, philosophy, and business are how to defend rationally the degree to which beneficence is required.
+The controversy in law, philosophy, and business is how to defend rationally the degree to which beneficence is required.